amoore2600/rfdumper/README.md

 # rfdumper
-**Turn the Retro Freak into a cart dumping beast with this custom firmware.**
+**Turn the Retro Freak into a cart dumping beast with this custom firmware and configuration**

 Like Rufus guiding the Wild Stallions, I am here to transform your Retro Freak in to a massively awesome cart dumping beast to legally back up your own carts.
 With the rfdumper firmware you can make decrypted dumps using the Retro Freak from 12 different cart types; FC, NES (\*adapter needed), SNES, SFC, Genesis/MD, TG16/PCE, GB, GBC, GBA, GG(\*adapter needed), SG100(\*adapter needed), MK3(\*adapter needed)